Updated: June 14, 2018

 What do I do if my air conditioner uses R22?

-To review, if your HVAC equipment was produced prior to January 2010, specifically if it’s older than a decade, you have a few options:
+To review, if your HVAC equipment was produced prior to January 2010, specifically if it’s older than a decade, you have some options:

-- Reach out to an expert to replace the parts in your current unit to help make it compatible with an approved air conditioner refrigerant.
+- Reach out to an expert to replace the parts in your current AC system to help make it compatible with an approved air conditioner refrigerant.
 This is not what we recommend.

 To be clear, the EPA regulates the production and use of this refrigerant, but not your unit.
 You are not required by the law to replace your air conditioner.
 At some point, your AC will stop working and it will need to be replaced, and only R410a units will be available to purchase.

 The ideal option is to get a new, upgraded air conditioner, specifically if your current air conditioner is already more than 10 years old.
-Service Experts Heating & Air Conditioning has lots of financing options that help make the purchase affordable, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
-New AC equipment is more efficient and give you superior comfort, helping to lower your energy costs.
+Service Experts Heating & Air Conditioning has lots of financing options that help to meet your budget, and again, we look out for rebates from HVAC manufacturers and local utilities to make it even easier.
+New AC equipment will also be more efficient and offer you superior comfort, helping to decrease your energy costs.

-You could also choose the status quo and continue using recycled R22 air conditioning refrigerant for the foreseeable future.
+You could also pick the status quo and continue using recycled R22 air conditioning refrigerant for the time being.
 While this sounds like a great alternative, the price of servicing old R22 A/C systems is starting to surpass several hundred dollars (easily a down payment on a new system).
-You may also see the prices climb as demand continues to rise on a substance that is no longer produced or widely obtainable.
+You may also see the prices grow as demand continues to rise on a substance that is no longer produced or widely obtainable.

 The good news